- Share this article on Facebook

 - Share this article on Tumblr

-Yelchin will join Zachary Quinto and Leonard Nimoy, who both will play the role of Mr. Spock.
+Yelchin will join Zachary Quinto and Leonard Nimoy, who will both play the role of Mr. Spock.
 Casting is under way in New York and London for Kirk, Bones, Uhura, Sulu, Scotty, the film’s villain and the Federation captain.
 Abrams, who will helm the untitled film, is expected to sign bigger-name actors for the latter two parts.

 Plot details are being kept under wraps, but the story line is believed to chronicle the early days of the Enterprise crew during their time at Starfleet Academy.

-Checkov was played by Walter Koenig on the original “Star Trek” TV series, and he is a key member of the Enterprise crew.
+Chekov was played by Walter Koenig on the original “Star Trek” TV series, and he is a key member of the Enterprise crew.

 Abrams is producing the tentpole through his Paramount-based Bad Robot shingle.
 Alex Kurtzman and Roberto Orci penned the screenplay and will executive produce along with Bryan Burk and Damon Lindelof.
 The film is scheduled to bow on Christmas Day 2008.